gabecano4308/gabecano4308.github.io/_posts/2025-05-27-llm_summarizer_pt1.md

 ![image](/images/summarize_text_1.png)

-Clicking the Summarize button will send a POST request, which will feed the prommpt into the LLM pipeline, store the prompt/summary into SQL, and query all the data in SQL to embed into the webpage.
+Clicking the Summarize button will send a POST request, which will feed the prompt into the LLM pipeline, store the prompt/summary into SQL, and query all the data in SQL to embed into the webpage.
 After some load time, here's the new screen:

 ![image](/images/summarize_text_2.png)